 Baldwin Wallace's Ideal Location.
 BW's location is ideal.
 Its suburban campus is just minutes from internationally-ranked and renowned medical facilities.
 Northeast Ohio offers outstanding career opportunities in all aspects of health care.
 As a student in the physician assistant program, you'll complete more than 2000 hours of clinical experience working with practicing professionals in a variety of settings, from major research hospitals to clinics to extended care facilities.

 100% Pass Rate on PANCE.
 BW's first class of the physician assistant program graduated in May 2015.
 Students who graduated from BW's physician assistant program in 2015 and 2016 achieved a 100 percent first-time pass rate on the Physician Assistant National Certifying Exam (PANCE).

 Alumni are employed across Ohio and nationally.
-BW physician assistants have launched careers throughout Ohio as well as nationwide in Arizona, Colorado, Michigan, South Carolina and Virginia.
-Alumni are practicing in specialties including emergency medicine, family practice, trauma, neurology, neurosurgery, gastroenterology, surgery and orthopedics.
+BW physician assistants have launched careers throughout Ohio as well as nationwide in Arizona, California, Colorado, Indiana, Michigan, South Carolina, Texas and Virginia.
+Alumni are practicing in specialties including critical care, emergency medicine, family practice, gastroenterology, neurology, neurosurgery, ophthalmology, orthopedics, psychiatry, surgery, trauma, urgent care and women's health.
 One of our recent graduates secured a fellowship in acute care oncology at The Ohio State University James Comprehensive Cancer Center.

 Educate talented physician assistants who strive to promote the PA profession, understand the primary care workforce needs of the future, and act competently when providing excellent patient care utilizing an evidence-based and dynamic team approach.